JamieKook/BurgerLogger/README.md

 ## Coding

-This project utilizes javascript, node, mySQL, the MVC framework, and various node packages:
+This project utilizes javascript html, css, bootstraps, node, mySQL, the MVC framework, and various node packages:

 1. Express is used to stand up the server.